Supreme Court appears skeptical that state abortion bans conflict with federal health care law

-WASHINGTON (AP) — Conservative Supreme Court justices appeared skeptical Wednesday that state abortion bans that took effect after the sweeping ruling overturning Roe v.
-Wade violate federal health care law, even during some medical emergencies.
+WASHINGTON (AP) — Conservative Supreme Court justices appeared skeptical Wednesday that state abortion bans taking effect after their sweeping ruling overturning Roe v.
+Wade violate federal healthcare law, though some also questioned the effects on emergency pregnancy care.

-The case marks the first time the Supreme Court has considered the implications of a state ban since the nationwide right to abortion was overturned.
+The case marks the first time the Supreme Court has considered the implications of a state ban since overturning the nationwide right to abortion.
 It comes from Idaho, which is among 14 states that now ban abortion at all stages of pregnancy with very limited exceptions.

-While members of the high court's conservative majority expressed concern about pregnant patients' ability to get emergency care in the state, it was unclear whether any were swayed by the Biden administration's argument.
+The high court has already allowed the state ban to go into effect, even in medical emergencies, and it was unclear whether members of the conservative majority were swayed by the Biden administration's argument that federal law overrides the state in rare emergency cases where a pregnant patient's health is at serious risk.

-The Justice Department says abortion care must be allowed in emergencies that seriously threaten a woman's health under a federal health care law that requires hospitals accepting Medicare to provide emergency care regardless of patients' ability to pay.
+The Justice Department says abortion care must be allowed in those cases under a law that requires hospitals accepting Medicare to provide emergency care regardless of patients' ability to pay.

-“How can you impose restrictions on what Idaho can criminalize, simply because hospitals in Idaho have chosen to participate in Medicare?” said Justice Samuel Alito, who wrote the decision overturning Roe v.
-Wade.
+Justice Samuel Alito, who wrote the decision overturning Roe v.
+Wade, was doubtful.
+“How can you impose restrictions on what Idaho can criminalize, simply because hospitals in Idaho have chosen to participate in Medicare?” he said.

-Justices on the high court's liberal minority, meanwhile, raised sharp questions about whether Idaho's law was putting women's health at risk.
+Justices on the high court's liberal minority, meanwhile, aired arguments that Idaho's law was putting women's health at risk.

 “Within these rare cases, there’s a significant number where the woman’s life is not in peril, but she’s going to lose her reproductive organs.
 She’s going to lose the ability to have children in the future unless an abortion takes place,” said Justice Elena Kagan.